How to Live in Your Car while Road Tripping Australia

 Many hostels offer possibility to sleep in your own van or car in their car park and use the facilities.
 The ones we have stayed in have charged 10-15$/ per person, so quite a lot cheaper compared to dorms.

 I like to stay in these when possible.
 In hostels you meet a lot of other backpackers and the facilities are usually good.
 One downside is that usually hostels have quite small car parks, so when fully booked they can get a bit cramped.

 These are mostly located in the bush like in state forests or national parks.
-If you love nature and wildlife this is the thing for you.
-Best thing in campgrounds is that many of them are totally FREE of charge!
-National Park campgrounds usually have camping fees but they are not expensive, in most places around 6$ per night.
+If you love nature and wildlife then national park campgrounds are for you.
+Best thing in campgrounds is that many of them are totally free of charge!
+National park campgrounds usually have camping fees but they are not expensive, in most places around 6$ per night.

 Many forest camps don’t have too much facilities except toilets so you need to bring your own drinking water and shower elsewhere.
 Quite often you have to travel some gravel road to access the campgrounds so with a 2WD it is a bit annoying, especially if the road is in bad condition.
 A lot of campgrounds have only 4WD access so if you want to camp a lot in the bush 4WD will be quite handy.

 Roadside rest areas

 Most of the roadside rest areas and some petrol stations allow you to stay a night.
 These are free and located near highway so quite convenient if you only want to sleep somewhere overnight.

 The quality of the facilities vary quite a lot.
 Also they do have road noise so earplugs are good to have.
 Comments section in WikiCamps gives a bit of a guideline for what to expect.

 TIP: Try to avoid camping during holiday seasons (including school holidays).
 Many places raise their prices and are full.